Vaikuntham: Selli Amman Temple

 The Selli Amman (Sellandiyamman) Temple is a well known and famous temple around in this village.
 Every year in the month of November, four days festival at this temple is being conducted.
 All native villagers across the states in India gather with their family members and enjoy the festival.
 Typical folk dances, bull embracing, Oyilaattam, Giant wheel, etc will be present in the temple ground for peoples amusement.

 Church

-Bethel Blessing church (that which is beside of Saravana Bhavan Hotel) is a non-denominational, evangelical church founded in 1970s.
-Speaker Isaac is the Senior Pastor of Bethel Blessing church.
-Having Every Sunday church service at 10am.
+Bethel Valley Church is an independent non-denominational, evangelical church established in Vaikuntham during the 1970s.
+Led by Senior Pastor Isaac, the church serves the local congregation and also conducts worship services in nearby Unjanai.

 Subneighborhood

 Kaali Patti privu

 Kaali Patti Privu is a sub village of Vaikuntham.
 Here is a hospital, village administrative office and EB office.

 Farmers weekly market

 Every Tuesdays farmers conduct a one day market in vaikuntham where nearby people gather and purchase and sell the vegetables and goods.